larsjsol/NavGrid/README.md

 There are two possible solutions to this: Either ensure that the camera is close when drawing a path or change the antialiasing method in `Project Settings->Rendering`.

 ## Changes
+**Version 2.1 - 11.09.2016**
+* Support Unreal Engine 4.13
+* Ignore props when deciding if a tile is clicked or hovered over

 **Version 2.0 - 13.08.2016**
 * Support Unreal Engine 4.12
 * Add ladders